 Marijuana use has more than doubled since 2011.
 In 2018, 17.4% have used marijuana in the past 30 days, up from 5.7% in 2011.
 Self-reported use of marijuana is expected to increase as marijuana was legalized in Nevada in 2017.
 Of Nevadans surveyed, 1.0% (on average) used painkillers to get high in the last 30 days and 1.9% used other illegal drugs to get high in the last 30 days.

-There was no significantly higher coalition county region with reported higher marijuana/hashish use, but FCC had the most reported use at 29.3%.
+There was no significantly higher coalition county region with reported higher marijuana/hashish use, but the counties served in the FCC region had the most reported use at 29.3%.